oracle-livelabs/analytics-ai/redbull-twitter-sentiment-analysis/6-deploy-the-demo-code-to-the-ci/deploy-the-demo-code-to-the-ci.md

 In this step we will create the TLS certificate and key files required to establish a "secure connection".
 These files are similar to the ones used by production website to verify the authenticity of the website.
 Any website accessed using `https://` at the start of it's URL should have a valid TLS certificate.
 In our case, we will be generating a `self-signed` certificate which means we will be able to use it for the purposes of this demo but it will not be recognized by the browser as a valid certificate (more on that later).

-1. In you connected terminal, execute the following commands:
+1. In your connected terminal, execute the following commands:

     ```bash
     [opc@senti-meter-server senti-meter-demo]$ <copy>openssl genrsa -out key.pem</copy>